 Don’t suffer alone when you can find relief.
 You can overcome your fears and feel normal again.

-If a great deal of your daily thoughts and actions revolve around anxiety and anxious situations, such as fear of crowds, and you spend much of your time avoiding these situations it may indicate an anxiety disorder.
+If a great deal of your daily thoughts and actions revolve around anxiety and anxious situations, such as fear of getting an infectious disease, and you spend most of your time thinking about the danger of getting infected, it may indicate an anxiety disorder.
 If you find the scope of your activity continues to shrink and you’re retreating into a private shell, this is also a typical symptom.

 In many cases, anxiety can cause symptoms such as sweating, nausea, dizziness, heart palpitations and shortness of breath.
 In severe cases, it can also cause panic attacks and doctors may diagnose a panic disorder.
 If a person cannot overcome the stressful situation through their own efforts they may need assistance from a specialist, especially when symptoms significantly affect their life.